avenezia/Data-Structures/README.md

-# Trie
+# Data Structures
+Implementation of some data structures:
-Implementation of a trie or prefix tree
+    - a trie or prefix tree